Most of the best ones, as per league-wide trend, were crossed off the list well before puck drop. Or received juicy extensions mid-season.

 2017-18 salary cap hit: $7.8 million

-Bargaining chips: Two-time Olympic gold medalist.
-World championships gold medalist and MVP.
+Bargaining chips: Two-time Olympic gold medallist.
+World championships gold medallist and MVP.
 Rocket Richard Trophy winner.
-Just celebrated his 13th 20-goal season.
+Celebrated his 13th 20-goal season.
 Good hands.
 Improved defensively.

-The latest: An emotional Nash departed New York as part of the Rangers’ dramatic February fire sale and now has a chance to make a deep playoff run as an integral part of the Bruins’ top six after he recovers from his upper-body injury.
+The latest: An emotional Nash departed New York as part of the Rangers’ dramatic February fire sale and put up five points as a complementary piece of the Bruins’ two-round post-season run.

-There is some speculation that Nash would be open to returning to either of his former teams this summer, Columbus or New York, but we don’t expect any contract chatter to heat up until we see how much of an impact he can have on the B’s in the post-season.
+There’s been some speculation that Nash would be open to returning to either of his former teams this summer, Columbus or New York.

-Nash is already the 16th-highest-paid NHLer and enjoying an $8.2-million base salary this season.
+Nash is already the 16th-highest-paid NHLer and enjoyed a whopping $8.2 million base salary this season.
 Unlike most on this list, he’s in for a pay cut.

-More notable UFAs of 2018: Riley Nash, John Moore, Thomas Vanek, Joe Thornton, Henrik Sedin, Daniel Sedin, Brian Gibbons, Toby Enstrom, Jack Johnson, Jonathan Bernier, Carter Hutton, Cam Ward, Derek Ryan, Brandon Manning, Greg Pateryn, Jaroslav Halak, Tyler Bozak, Calvin De Haan, Dan Hamhuis, Leo Komarov, Patrick Maroon, Tomas Plekanec, Kari Lehtonen, Antti Raanta, Joffrey Lupul, Mikhail Grabovski, Ryane Clowe, Jannik Hansen, Derek Grant, Jaromir Jagr
+More notable UFAs of 2018: Michael Grabner, Thomas Vanek, Joe Thornton, Brian Gibbons, Toby Enstrom, Jack Johnson, Jonathan Bernier, Carter Hutton, Cam Ward, Derek Ryan, Brandon Manning, Greg Pateryn, Jaroslav Halak, Kari Lehtonen, Tyler Bozak, Calvin De Haan, Dan Hamhuis, Leo Komarov, Patrick Maroon, Tomas Plekanec, Kari Lehtonen, Ryan Reaves, Jannik Hansen, Anton Khudobin, Derek Grant, Luca Sbisa